 The UK is without doubt one of the most creative and diverse places on Earth.
 The talent of makers and artists needs a vent, a channel that allows both new and experienced people the chance to market and sell their work.
-They also need to network with their peers and exchange ideas and experiences.
+They also need to network with their peers to exchange ideas and experiences.
 The craft fair can be that channel.
 It challenges people, it inspires and motivates people to do better and more.
-Supporting your local craft fairs as a visitor, purchaser, supporter helps to grow the community and encourage further creative, social and community wealth.
+Supporting your local craft fairs as a visitor and purchaser, helps to grow the community and encourage further creative, social and community wealth.

 Self publishing is a relatively new phenomenon, that allows authors to side step the traditional publishing houses.
 This results in the author keeping more of the purchase price (if they make sales) but they have to do most of the work themselves.

 If you have self published already, you will know that marketing your books can be difficult and time consuming.
 So, we have added some additional functionality to the site to help.

 As a member, you can add your books to your shop window.
 Then, if you add the events you are attending, the Click and Collect will work.
 Marketing your books at an event is a great way to generate sales, talk to interested people and perhaps sign a few copies.
 You can ask people that buy to write reviews etc.

 We know how much work goes into writing and then self-publishing a book.
 So now, in addition to your Click and Collect, we can add a link on your item page that goes directly to your book on Amazon.